SEB-Core/mongoose-recipes/README.md

   try {
     const user = await User.findById(req.params.id)
     // Returns the full user object, including their hashed password.
-Never send this to anyone other than the user it belongs to. const data = {
+Never send this to anyone other than the user it belongs to. const recipes = await Recipe.find({ author: user._id })
+    // Returns all recipes where the author field is the same as the user object ID from above. const data = {
       _id: user._id,
       first: user.first,
       last: user.last,
       picture: user.picture,
-      recipes: user.recipes
+      recipes: recipes
     }
-    // Notice you have left out sensitive info like the user's email and hashed password. res.send(data)
+    // Notice you have left out sensitive info like the user's email and hashed password.
+    // You have also added the recipes to the response. res.send(data)
-    // This will be an EJS page later...
+    // This can be an EJS page later...
   } catch (error) {
     console.error('An error has occurred finding a user!', error.message) }